 4. Abductive Reasoning

-It is a type of logical inference where a conclusion is drawn from the available information or data.
+This is a type of logical inference whereby a conclusion is drawn from the available information or data.

-Example: Upon waking up in the morning, I discovered fallen trees in my garden, indicating a storm last night.
+Example: When I woke up this morning, I found fallen trees in my garden, which indicated that there was a storm last night.

 How to build complex reasoning skills through open-ended activities?